MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-networking.md

 # Azure CLI for Azure Network

 The Azure Command Line Interface ([Azure CLI](/cli/azure/what-is-azure-cli)) is a set of commands used to create and manage Azure resources.
 It is available across many Azure services including Azure Network.
-There are many references for networking that give you the ability to work effectively with Azure Network services from a command line.
+The many CLI **az network** commands give you the ability to work effectively with Azure Network services from a command line.

 ## References for Azure Network